Defining Algorithms

 String / Integer / Float / Boolean

-You can define inputs that are static values passed to script, for instance, to add some thresholds or execution options.
+You can define inputs that are static values passed to the script, for instance, to add some thresholds or execution options.

 In the inputs parameter of the script, you will find the inputs node with all input static values.